Why hybrid teaching does not work in Clinical Psychology and Psychological Therapies training: A post-pandemic retrospective

 Abstract

-n the post-pandemic context, there is increasing choice for how higher educational institutions deliver teaching and training, in particular the extent to which teaching is delivered using online methods.
-Such choice has also opened the door to the possibility of a hybrid approach where some trainees attend synchronous teaching online, and others in person.
-The present article presents the collective experiences of the authors in adopting such approaches in the delivery of Clinical Psychology and Psychological Therapies teaching and training.
-The article considers some of the key pedagogical arguments against the adoption of such an approach and concludes that whilst in-person, online, synchronous and asynchronous approaches all have potential value within this context, it is hard to see how a hybrid teaching offer can be successfully delivered in a way that does not impair learning outcomes.
+Purpose: In the post-pandemic context, there is increasing choice for how higher education institutions deliver teaching and training, in particular the extent to which teaching is delivered using “online” methods.
+Such choice has also opened the door to the possibility of a “hybrid” approach where some trainees attend synchronous teaching online and others in person.
+The purpose of this review is to summarise the collective experiences of the authors in adopting such approaches in the delivery of Clinical Psychology and Psychological Therapies teaching and training.
+Design/methodology/approach: This paper is a collective review of the authors’ experiences in delivering teaching in this context.
+Findings: The review considers some of the key pedagogical arguments against the adoption of a hybrid approach to teaching and concludes that whilst in-person, online, synchronous and asynchronous approaches all have potential value within this context, it is hard to see how a hybrid teaching offer can be successfully delivered in a way that does not impair learning outcomes.
+Originality/value: There is very limited research on the use of hybrid teaching approaches (delivering teaching simultaneously via a mixed online and in-person approach) in mental health training.
+Skills training in psychological professions may provide a particular context that is hard to deliver outside of an exclusive in-person environment.
+Hybrid teaching may, more generally, provide a context that impairs learning outcomes for all learners.
+The authors hope that the analysis within this study supports other academic colleagues weighing up similar decisions about their teaching offer.

 Item Type: Article